airshhlay/go-crud-app-with-monitoring-and-tracing/README.md

 4. Go to `shopee.sg` and copy/paste a link from any item you like into the input field at the top of the page.
 5. If you provided a valid link, you will now see your item added to your list, along with its price! :)

-## Viewing the UI
+## Viewing the UIs
 Jaeger UI: `localhost:16886`\
 Grafana UI: `localhost:3000`

-To import the Grafana dashboard, click on `Dashboards > Import` in Grafana and copy and paste the contents of `grafana-shopee-favourites.json`
+The dashboards for Shopee Favourites and K6 will be automatically imported and inside the Grafana UI.
+Alternatively, you can import the dashboards directly by going to the `monitoring/dashboards` folder and copy-pasting the contents after clicking `Dashboards > Import` in the Grafana UI.\
+Import the Node Exporter dashboard with ID: `1860`\
+Import the MySQL Exporter dashboard with ID: `14057`